 There’s nothing in this vegetable that’s toxic to your rat.
-Some people mistakenly believe that since celery contains nitrates that it’s carcinogenic.
+Some people mistakenly believe that because celery contains nitrates it’s carcinogenic.
 It’s true that celery is quite high in nitrate, but nitrate on its own is not carcinogenic.

 It’s only when nitrate combines with amines that it forms nitrosamines which is a known carcinogenic.
 Luckily, celery contains a negligible amount of amines, so it’s not really something you need to be worried about.

 The bigger issue with celery is that it is almost entirely made up of water and doesn’t contain many nutrients.
 It’s not particularly rich in vitamins and minerals when you compare it to other veggies.

 Also, since it’s almost entirely made up of water it contains a negligible amount of calories.
 It’s true that too many calories will make your rat fat and is therefore bad, but rats do need calories for energy, and foods like celery that have almost no calories are therefore not the best option.